openstack/watcher/doc/source/deploy/installation.rst

 Installing from packages: PyPI
 --------------------------------

 Watcher package is available on PyPI repository.
-To install Watcher on your system :
+To install Watcher on your
+system:

 .. code-block:: bash

     $ sudo pip install python-watcher

-Watcher modules and its dependencies will be automatically installed on your system.
+The Watcher services along with its dependencies should then be automatically installed on your system.

 Once installed, you still need to declare Watcher as a new service into Keystone and to configure its different modules, which you can find described in :doc:`configuration`.